flexmonster/js-pivot-table/README.md

 # Customizable & flexible
 ## Extensive API

-Component has convenient full-functional JavaScript API to embed the component into web applications.
+The component has convenient full-functional JavaScript API to embed the component into web applications.
 Being a developer, you can:
 - Define what features you want to enable/disable
 - Build your own scenarios around the component.